How to buy Afterpay (SQ2) shares in Australia

 How to buy shares in Afterpay

-- Search for Afterpay.
-Find the share by name or ticker symbol: APT.
+Search for Afterpay.
+Find the share by name or ticker symbol: SQ2.
 Research its history to confirm it's a solid investment against your financial goals.

-- Purchase now or later.
+Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Afterpay reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

-- Check in on your investment.
+Check on your investment.
 Congratulations, you own a part of Afterpay.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.

-Afterpay stock price (ASX:APT)Use our graph to track the performance of APT stocks over time.
+Afterpay stock price (ASX:SQ2)Use our graph to track the performance of SQ2 stocks over time.